-But virtual happy hours can turn stale quickly.
-Without any formal structure, after a few weeks, you might find your team ends up awkwardly staring at each other for a while before logging off early.
+Virtual happy hours let each person individually log onto a group video chat from home with their favorite beverage, maybe a snack in hand, and just casually chat & catch up with co-workers.
+But these virtual events can turn stale quickly.
+After a few weeks, you might find your team ends up awkwardly staring at each other for a while before logging off early.
 You need something to help you break free from the monotony and add more fun to your weekly chats.

 1. Play a Game

 Nothing energizes a team like a friendly competition.
 So why not turn your virtual happy hour into an informal game night?
 Everybody can have fun, relax, and keep their minds off work.
 You can save the professional development for Tuesday staff meetings.